toshas/torch-fidelity/doc/sphinx/source/miscellaneous.md

 ## Inputs

-ISC and PPL are computed for `input1` only, whereas FID and KID are computed between `input1` and `input2`.
+ISC and PPL are computed for `input1` only, whereas FID, KID, and MIND are computed between `input1` and `input2`.
 PRC is also computed between `input1` and `input2`, where `input1` is treated as the generated (evaluated) set and `input2` as the real (reference) set: precision measures the fraction of `input1` samples falling within the `input2` manifold, and recall measures the fraction of `input2` samples falling within the `input1` manifold.